visforvali/ws297y/prompts.md

 {:toc}

+# Low-Stakes Writing Prompts
+{: .no_toc }

+# Overview

+The low-stakes writing prompts for this class get you to engage with the readings by having you pose the question &mdash; allowing you to respond to things that excite, inspire, and/or confuse you most in the texts &mdash; and begin to figure out an answer in writing in advance of class discussion.

+{ .warning }
+> You can ask and answer any question you like, but it must be informed by the prompt framework you selected for the week and must pertain to that week's readings.

+The questions you formulate

+Each one provides you with a theme to help you focus  you'll use to formulate your own question

+# Annotation

+# Blood in the Gutter

-# Prompt List
+# Copycat

-Each week, I choose a few of these prompts, from which you choose 1, to guide your low-stakes writing.

-Stumbling Blocks, Keyholes
-Annotation, Letters to the Editor
-Stumbling Blocks, I Hope This Email Finds You
+## I Hope This Email Finds You
-Blood in the Gutter, Why
-Loved Lines, Stumbling Blocks
-Why, Copycat
-Stumbling Blocks, Loved Lines, Truth to Power Keyholes, Stumbling Blocks

-## Loved Lines

-## Stumbling Blocks

-## Keyholes

 ## Just Curious

-## I Hope This Email Finds You
+# Keyholes

+# Letters to the Editor

+# Loved Lines

 ## Story, Interrupted

+# Stumbling Blocks

+# Truth to Power

+# Why